 Florida is the undisputed Mecca of bird photography in the United States.
 If you could sit down with pen and paper to try and design the ultimate landscape for attracting the densest concentration of birds possible, it probably would still not be as good as Florida – especially the Gulf Coast of Florida.

 This workshop will provide an extraordinary amount of diversity, while still focusing on the crown jewels of the region.
 From wading birds to shorebirds, burrowing owls to barred owls, this workshop has every facet of bird photography you can imagine.
-We will even spend time photographing alligators at night!
 If you want to learn how to take your bird photography to the next level, this is a workshop that you will not want to miss.